 Legal researchers in California are lucky to have a large selection of state-specific secondary sources to select from as they start their legal research projects.
 These include the Witkin California treatises, California Jurisprudence (Cal Jur), Rutter Group California legal practice guides, and Matthew Bender California legal practice guides.

 Witkin and Cal Jur are available to Harvard law students electronically through Westlaw and Lexis.
 Rutter Group guides are available through Westlaw, and Matthew Bender materials are available through Lexis.

 Both Westlaw and Lexis also have practice-oriented modules that include sample documents and clauses, checklists, toolkits, and other materials that are helpful for practicing law in California.
-On Westlaw this module is called Practical Law, and on Lexis it is called Lexis Practice Advisor.
+On Westlaw this module is called Practical Law, and on Lexis it is called Lexis Practical Guidance.
 In both cases, the modules can be browsed by practice area, content type, or jurisdiction.

 The Witkin treatises are a comprehensive research resource for California law.
 They are among the most heavily used secondary sources by practicing lawyers in the state.
 Each treatise is organized like an encyclopedia, and features multi-paragraph explanations of legal principles grouped by subject.